 - Decide what type of sewer you are.
 Are you going to make clothes for yourself or your family, soft furnishings for your home, or creative crafts?

 - Get the top machine for your budget but don't overspend on features you'll never use.

 - Have a play with several machines before you buy.
 Don't just rely on the store owner to demonstrate things they know well and make it look easy.

 - Check out the after-sales service.
 Does it include lessons and servicing?

-- Set up your machine with comfort in mind, it is very easy to get engrossed in a project and you know what happens when you sit in front of a computer for too long.
+- Set up your machine with comfort in mind, it's very easy to get engrossed in a project, and you know what happens when you sit in front of a computer for too long.

 From $5000 - $10000